Depending on your circumstances, you may be eligible for additional funding throughout your studies.

 If you are a postgraduate 'home' student, you may be eligible for emergency vouchers and can apply to the Sheffield Hallam Hardship Fund if you are experiencing financial difficulties due to unforeseen extenuating circumstances.
 Also, if you are a PGCE student and you are not receiving a separate PGCE / Initial Teacher Training Bursary, you may be eligible for the Student Success Scholarship depending on your circumstances (see above).

-The form and guidance notes are available here and give more details of who might receive an award and how to apply.
+The form and guidance notes give more details of who might receive an award and how to apply.

 If your circumstances have changed you may become entitled to benefits or increased student funding.
 However, it will depend on your individual circumstances and you should seek advice.
-Also, if you are experiencing financial difficulties and this is affecting your ability to study, speak to your Student Support Adviser, come to the Advice Service, or see our academic pages for more information about studying in difficult circumstances.
+Also, if you are experiencing financial difficulties and this is affecting your ability to study, speak to your Student Support Adviser, come and talk to us, or refer to our academic information to find out more about studying in difficult circumstances.

 Full-time students do not generally have to pay Council Tax.
 You can prove your student status by downloading a copy of your Certificate of Student Status from 'My Student Record' via My Hallam and submitting this to your local Council.

 If you live with a non-student there may still be a bill to pay.
 You may be able to receive a 'single person discount' if there is only one adult in the property who is not exempt, for example, a spouse or partner.

 You may also be entitled to Council Tax Support.
 Each Local Authority has its own scheme, so you should seek details from the relevant authority.